-For some children, a bone marrow transplant may cure their illness.
+For some children, a hematopoietic stem cell (bone marrow) transplant may cure their illness.
 The child has to have a sibling who is a suitable donor.
 However, this is a high-risk treatment.
 It is primarily used in those with very severe symptoms.

 When To Call A Professional